ohmthanap/Movies-Recommendation-Hybrid-System/README.md

    The problem statement for building a movie recommenda-tion system is that the system may encounter challenges such as data sparsity, cold start problem, and lack of diver-sity.
 These issues can make it difficult to accurately capture user preferences and provide recommendations that are rele-vant and diverse.

+   - **Data sparsity**

-   - **Data sparsity**: Data sparsity occurs when there is a limited amount of data available for some movies, which can make it challenging to provide accurate recommendations.
+        Data sparsity occurs when there is a limited amount of data available for some movies, which can make it challenging to provide accurate recommendations.

-   - **Cold start problem**: The cold start problem arises when there is a lack of data available for new users, which can make it difficult to pro-vide personalized recommendations.
+   - **Cold start problem**

+        The cold start problem arises when there is a lack of data available for new users, which can make it difficult to pro-vide personalized recommendations.

-   - **Lack of diversity**: The lack of diversity issue can arise when the system tends to recommend similar movies, which can limit the user's exposure to new and different content.
+   - **Lack of diversity**

+        The lack of diversity issue can arise when the system tends to recommend similar movies, which can limit the user's exposure to new and different content.

 ## 3. Artificial Intelligence Techniques